jslee124/todolist-react/README.md

-# Getting Started with Create React App
+# Getting Started with Todo List

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Backend Repository

+You can find the backend repository [todolist-backend](https://github.com/jslee124/todolist-backend)

 ## Available Scripts

 In the project directory, you can run:

+### `npm install`

+Intall the dependencies you need to run the app.

 ### `npm start`